Randomness of Mobius coefficents and brownian motion: growth of the Mertens function and the Riemann Hypothesis: A bird's eye view of the problem

-This paper deals with an infinite binary sequence $\{{\mathcal S}_n\}$ made up of $\{0,1\}$'s which looks like \beq \ldots \ldots 0, 0, 1, 0, 1, 0, 0, 1, 1, 1, 0, 0, 0, 0, 1, 1, 0, 1, 1, 0, 0, 0, 1, 1, 0, 1, 0, 1, 0, 0, 0, 1, 0, 1, 0, 0, \ldots\ldots \eeq We can have access to arbitrarily large parts of this sequence, although always finite.
-Our purpose is to establish whether $\{\mathcal {S}_n\}$ is a random sequence and whether its properties are captured by the normal law distribution.
-A relevant prior information on our sequence $\{\mathcal {S}_n\}$, which will be quite important in our analysis, is that such a sequence has on average an equal number of $0$'s and $1$'s.
-There are also additional information on the sequence $\{\mathcal {S}_n\}$ which will be presented later and which help us in better pinpointing the pattern of the appearance of the $0$'s and $1$'s along the sequence.
-We will discuss below the origin of this problem, as well as its deep connection with an old-standing question of Number Theory: the Riemann Hypothesis \cite{Riemann,Edwards,Titcmarsh,Davenport,Bombieri,Sarnak,Conrey,Polya,Borwein,Broughan,Apostol,Iwaniec,Bombieri2,Steuding,Sarnak2,BK1,BK2,BK3,BK4, Connes,KeatingSnaith,Sierra1,Sierra,Sierra2,Srednicki,Bender,reviewRiemann,Wolf,GriffinZagier,RodgersTao}.
+An interesting aspect of the studies presented in this paper is the connection with the ``experimental" sides of mathematics, in particular those concerning with time series and the pseudorandom nature of their coefficients.
+Let's explain briefly what this is about.
+Among other things, this paper deals indeed with an infinite binary sequence $\{{\mathcal S}_n\}$ made up of $\{0,1\}$'s which looks like \beq \ldots \ldots 0, 0, 1, 0, 1, 0, 0, 1, 1, 1, 0, 0, 0, 0, 1, 1, 0, 1, 1, 0, 0, 0, 1, 1, 0, 1, 0, 1, 0, 0, 0, 1, 0, 1, 0, 0, \ldots\ldots \eeq It is assumed that we can have access to arbitrarily large parts of this sequence, although always finite.
+One of our purposes will be to establish whether $\{\mathcal {S}_n\}$ is a random sequence and whether its properties are captured by the normal law distribution.
+As we will see, a relevant prior information on our sequence $\{\mathcal {S}_n\}$, which will be quite important in our analysis, is that such a sequence has on average an equal number of $0$'s and $1$'s.
+There is also additional information on the sequence $\{\mathcal {S}_n\}$ which will be presented later and which help us in better pinpointing the pattern of the appearance of the $0$'s and $1$'s.
+We will discuss below the origin of this problem, as well as its deep connection with an old-standing question of Number Theory: the Riemann Hypothesis \cite{Riemann,Edwards,Titcmarsh,Davenport,Bombieri,Sarnak,Conrey,Polya,Borwein,Broughan,Apostol,Iwaniec,Bombieri2,Steuding,Sarnak2,BK0,BK00,BK000,BK1,BK2,BK3,BK4,Bost, Connes,KeatingSnaith,Sierra1,Sierra,Sierra2,Srednicki,Bender,reviewRiemann,Wolf,GriffinZagier,RodgersTao}.
+It is however important to discuss some interesting methodological issues in these numerical studies.